 It has to be remembered that Cambridge's trotting track used to be quite a lot larger than it is today.
 In fact around twice the size.
 The track extended all the way out across the Greenbelt area of Taylor Street, and out to virtually touch Victoria Road.
 So most of the Greenbelt we now see on Taylor-Victoria corner, and all of the track today, was all on the inside of the old track!
 A massive area.

-There are aerial photos in existence of the old trotting track which i hope to be able to bring to this page soon, once permission is gained.
-I have studied these 1940's and 1950's aerial photos of the area and they clear up the mystery of the Pond Paddock on Bardowie Estate I think.
-Where the pond is nowadays next to the pony club (adjacent to Taylor Street), there were in 1946 some tall trees even then, which seem to surround the same pond.
+1940's and 1950's aerial photos of the area clear up the mystery of the Pond Paddock on Bardowie Estate.
+Where the pond is nowadays next to the current day pony club, there were in 1946 tall trees even then, which seem to surround the same pond.
 That pond would definitely have been on the edge of the Taylor property, Bardowie, where it borders with the greenbelt.
 See the diagram below to clarify this.

 All the area around those trees in the 1940's and 50's photos was flat grass land, so must have been back in the 1930's too.
-There were no fences dividing the border between Taylor's property and the council-owned greenbelt either, so I'd imagine the greenbelt land was probably leased by Bardowie for grazing.
+There were no fences dividing the border between Taylor's property and the council-owned greenbelt either, so it seems the greenbelt land was probably leased by Bardowie for grazing.

 With no fences, the area in the middle of the track is more than enough to land even a large aircraft like a Fokker Trimotor on comfortably, and smaller Moths, Avians, Spartans and Desoutters wouldn't have any trouble.
 Many of the unconfirmed reports of the Southern Cross landing in Cambridge say it was in this area, and having seen the photos I now believe it possible.